neurocoglab/dwi-tracts/README.md

 This also currently serves as a test function for the correct installation of the software.

 # Documentation
 Development of a detailed API, including parameter specifications for all functions, is in expected by the end of March, 2021.

-A Wiki guide is also in the works.
+A Wiki guide is [now available](https://github.com/neurocoglab/dwi-tracts/wiki).

 # Citation